Ankourii/Building-mySQL-Data-base/README.md

 **Step 3**: Add the data to the Data-base.
 See **seeding.sql** in **mySQL** folder for this.
 **Step 4**: Use queries to make observations about the Data-base.
 See **queries.sql** in **mySQL** folder for this.

+##Notes:
+I did not use file language.csv since all the films where in English so there was no need to specify the language.

 #Observations: